 Let’s take a closer look…

-The image above depicts a stereo waveform representation of my original mix (red), followed by two subsequent masters from two different studios.
+The image above depicts a stereo waveform representation of my original mix (red), followed by two subsequent masters from two different mastering engineers.
 In both cases we see that the audio peaks have been truncated in order that the aggregate level can be further maximised.
-The blue-backed waveform represents an attempt by the first mastering engineer – this waveform is a real sausage!
+The blue waveform represents an attempt by the first mastering engineer – this waveform is a real sausage!
 Obviously hugely compressed (oddly more so on the right hand side than the left), which manifests as very noticeable “gain pumping” (sharp volume rises and falls) when listening.
-Detailing this concern to the second mastering studio, they returned their master, which is the yellow-backed waveform above.
+Detailing this concern to the second mastering studio, they returned their master, which is the yellow waveform above.
 Noting that I was not a fan of excessive compression, they opted to still squash the mix, but just not as much.
 The result was a slightly less severe but still noticeable and ugly compression.

-It actually seems to have become second nature to mastering engineers to simply make everything as loud as possible, because, hey, louder = better, right?
+It actually seems to have become second nature to many mastering engineers to simply make everything as loud as possible, because, hey, louder = better, right?
 We can see this trend towards excessive loudness by comparing two more waveforms, this time from Nirvana’s song “Smells Like Teen Spirit”, recorded in 1991.
 The image below depicts the original 1991 master (blue), and the 20th anniversary remastered “Special Edition” from 2011 (green):

-It is interesting to note that the blue-backed waveform clearly shows Nirvana’s signature loud-quiet-loud song structure represented as an actual change in peak volume between the verses and the choruses.
-Cut to 2011 and this natural dynamic has been crushed in order raise the aggregate level of the song, arguably sacrificing one of the very trademarks that made Nirvana such a dynamically versatile and intense band in the first place.
+It is interesting to note that the blue waveform clearly shows Nirvana’s signature loud-quiet-loud song structure represented as an actual change in peak volume between the verses and the choruses.
+Cut to 2011 and this natural dynamic has been crushed in order to raise the aggregate level of the song, arguably sacrificing one of the very trademarks that made Nirvana such a dynamically versatile and intense band in the first place.
 So no, louder is not always better.

 But here’s another reason to be wary of excessive compression.
 Look what happens when we truncate peak waveforms in this way: